Search

 Consider making change for 36 cents with coins of denominations 25, 10, 5, and 1.
 The greedy approach picks the largest coin that fits at each step: 25, then 10, then 1.
 Three coins total.
 And that happens to be optimal.

 But change the denominations to 1, 3, and 4 and try making 6 cents.
-Greedy picks 4, then 1, then 1 -- three coins.
-The optimal answer is 3 + 3 -- two coins.
-The greedy choice property doesn't hold here because picking the largest coin first backed us into a corner.
+Greedy picks 4, then 1, then 1 which is three coins.
+The optimal answer is 3 + 3, just two coins.
+The greedy choice property doesn't hold here because picking the largest coin first backed us into a corner so we can disprove it with a counterexample.

 Interval scheduling

 Interval scheduling is probably the most common greedy pattern you'll see.
-The problem: given a set of intervals (meetings, tasks, jobs), select the maximum number of non-overlapping intervals, or find the minimum number of resources to handle all of them.
+Given a set of intervals (meetings, tasks, jobs), select the maximum number of non-overlapping intervals, or find the minimum number of resources to handle all of them.

 Interval Scheduling: Select Max Non-Overlapping0246810A (0-3)B (1-4)C (2-4)D (3-7)E (4-7)F (7-10)SelectedSkipped

-Sort by end time, then walk through: pick A (ends at 3), skip B and C (overlap), skip D (overlaps), pick E (starts at 4, ends at 7), pick F (starts at 7).
-Three intervals selected -- that's the maximum.
+Sort by end time, then walk through: pick A (ends at 3), skip B and C (overlap), skip D (overlaps), pick E (starts at 4, ends at 7), pick F (starts at 7) which yields us three intervals selected, which is the maximum.

 def max_non_overlapping(intervals):